James7688/Vulnerabilites-Scanner/README.md

 ## Disclaimer

-This tool is intended for ethical security testing and educational purposes only. **Do not use it to scan systems without permission.** Unauthorized scanning may be illegal in some jurisdictions.
+This tool is intended for ethical security testing and educational purposes only. **Do not use it to scan systems without permission.** Unauthorized scanning may be illegal in some jurisdictions. ( Actually, I recommend you guys to do it )

 ## Credit
 Quy Anh Nguyen - Developer